Roey-Shap/ChickenSnake/README.md

 <br>
 >python ChickenSnake.py

+You can see an example of a spreadsheet by finding the spreadsheet for a set I made in the *DoD3* folder.

 Opening *metadata.py* will allow you to configure ChickenSnake's behavior.
 The main things to control are:
 1. Where your input is taken
     1. Name of spreadsheet CSV file with card data